So. I hear you’re diversifying?

 Sorry.
 You were saying.

-Although there’s some excellent CPD provision out there from people who really do know their singular “they” from their elbow, sadly some of the other material simply isn’t that good.
-I’ve had some excellent learning experiences, but I’ve also sat through webinars with rudimentary content, speeches that meandered along until the clock put them out of their misery, and presentations with crowded, ram-packed slides or no slides at all.
-I’ve read many insightful articles but too many vacuous, poorly written trickles of consciousness that would have been better consigned to the recycle bin.
+Although there’s some excellent CPD to be had from people who really do know their singular “they” from their elbow, sadly some of the other material simply isn’t that good.
+I’ve had some excellent learning experiences, but I’ve also sat through webinars with rudimentary content, presentations suffocated with bullet-point bindweed, and speeches that meandered along till the clock put them (and the audience) out of their misery.
+I’ve read many an insightful article but too many vacuous, limply written trickles of consciousness that would have been better consigned to the recycle bin.

 But I can’t teach an elite-level course for experts yet.
-I’ve mastered the basics, but I’m still learning the advanced stuff myself, to be honest.
+I’ve got the basics down, but I’m still learning the advanced stuff myself, tbh.

-Then you’d probably best hold off for a while.
-Or, at most, make it clear that what you’re offering is introductory level.
+Then you’d probably better hold off for a while.
+Or, at least, make clear that what you’re offering is for noobs.
 You want to be straight with people.

 Quite.
-So I’d better put a dash of honesty in with the hard sell, eh, heh heh?
+A dash of honesty with the hard sell, eh, heh heh?

 I’d bin the hard sell altogether.
-You need to be very careful about selling at all; people can become resistant very quickly if they feel you’re not treating them with respect.
+You need to be very careful about selling at all; you get pushback pretty quickly if people feel you’re not treating them with respect.
 Especially if they’re your peers.
 Fellow translators and interpreters, that is.

-But I’m a familiar face; that makes it easier, doesn’t it?
+But they know me; that makes it easier, doesn’t it?

 Not if people think you’re abusing your position as an insider, a fellow member of the professional community.
-Naturally, I want to find out what services are out there that might make me a better translator, but I don’t want to feel like I’m being sold to in a space that’s supposed to be reserved for peers, a place where we can expect to be free of such things.
+Look, I want to find out what services are out there that might help me do better work, but I don’t want to feel I’m being sold to in a place that’s supposed to be reserved for peers, a safe space where we ought to be free of such things.
 It can backfire spectacularly if folk get the impression you’ve joined or even created a community just to “monetise” it later.

-Yes, didn’t that happen on a well-known Facebook group for translators last December?
+Yes, didn’t that happen on a well-known Facebook group for translators a couple of years back?

-Sadly, yes (amid much disillusionment and recrimination).
-For there’s a crucial difference in the relationship: colleagues aren’t like your translation clients.
-They’re your fellow professionals.
+Sadly, yes (amid much disillusionment and general gnashing of teeth).
+For there’s a crucial difference in the relationship: colleagues aren’t like your clients.
+They’re your fellow pros.
 People you could be running into online and at conferences for years to come.
 Some of them might be your friends.
-There’s less distance between you and them than there is with a translation client.
+There’s less distance between you than there is with a translation client.
 They deserve special care and respect.
-Enterprise is commendable, but do get it right.
+Enterprise is commendable, but get it right, dude.

 Gotcha.
 Quality content.
 Pitched at the right level.
 Respect, honesty, and a gossamer touch with the marketing.
 What about prices?
 You’re not going to say “free”, are you?

-Some people might, but I think we need to practice what we collectively preach about high-end work for high-end money by showing that we’re prepared to pay more than a tenner or so for quality CPD.
-ITI’s Translate in Cambridge cost hundreds of pounds a punt, after all, but the value was immense, from what I hear.
-A substantial price tag certainly focuses the mind.
+Some might, but I think we need to practice what we collectively preach about high-end work for high-end money by showing we’re prepared to fork out for quality CPD.
+The Institute of Translation and Interpreting’s Translate in Cambridge bash cost hundreds of pounds a punt, but the value was immense.
+A fat price tag focuses the mind.

 So, tell me you’re not going to be an instaguru.
 Please?

-No, I think I’ll steer well clear of all that.
+No, I think I’ll steer well clear of all that malarkey.
 I value my reputation too much.